 Here are some additional examples of allegories:

-- The Chronicles of Narnia – This literature series by C.S.
-Lewis is a Biblical allegory, taking themes from the Christian Bible and expressing them in a fantasy story about a mythical land called Narnia.
+- The Chronicles of Narnia – This series by C.S.
+Lewis takes themes from the Christian Bible and expresses them in a fantasy story about a mythical land called Narnia.

-- Animal Farm.
-George Orwell’s classic Animal Farm uses a story of a farm and the society the animals create to criticize the problems of Communism.
+- Animal Farm – George Orwell’s classic Animal Farm tells the society the animals on a farm create to criticize communism.
 This book highlights the problems created through the Russian Revolution.

-- The Faerie Queene.
-This epic poem, published in the late 1500s, follows Arthurian knights through their adventures.
-A deeper look shows that the author Edmund Spenser was using the poem to provide commentary on Queen Elizabeth I and her reign.
+- The Faerie Queene –This epic poem, published in the late 1500s, follows Arthurian knights through their adventures.
+A deeper look shows that author Edmund Spenser provided commentary on Queen Elizabeth I and her reign through the poem.

-- The Scarlet Letter.
-This novel written in the 1600s is an allegory on sin and the way society punishes it.
-It also explores the theme of hypocrisy, particularly in highly religious societies like the Puritan society.
+The Scarlet Letter – This novel written in the 1800s is an allegory on sin and the way society punishes evil behavior.
+It also explores hypocrisy, particularly in highly religious societies like the Puritans.

-Allegory is more challenging to use in writing because weaves through your entire piece.
-To use it well, you must find a story idea that connects to your larger idea, then plan the allegory to let your fictional characters explore your real-world topic.
+The allegory is more challenging to use in writing than a metaphor because you must weave it through your entire piece.
+For full effect, you must find a story idea that connects to your larger idea then devise the allegory to let your fictional characters explore your real-world topic.

 When writing an allegory, remember that the audience must figure out what your characters and story represent.
 Finally, give readers enough clues to let them see your overall purpose without stating your meaning and message.
 Be subtle, but ensure readers see the meaning of your allegory.

 Whether you choose to add a few powerful metaphors to your writing or decide to let an allegory define your ideas for you, understanding how these two tools are used will make your writing more powerful.

 Comparison helps the reader understand ideas that are difficult to grasp.
 Both the allegory and metaphor allow this in your writing.
 Want more?
 Check out our list of allegory examples.